-The purpose of having a log in time out is to keep the threads from deadlocking.
-If there is no response within the specified time, the system stops sending packets and issues a 'timeout'.
-If a 'timeout' is issued you must login again.
+The purpose of having Login timeout is to keep the threads from deadlocking.
+If there is no response within the specified time, the system stops sending packets and issues a timeout.
+At that point, you need to re-initiate a login.

-Siebel 7 Adapter Functionality
+Siebel 2000 Adapter Functionality

-This chapter provides an overview of the functionality of the Siebel 7 adapter.
+This chapter provides an overview of the functionality of the Siebel adapter.
 The following topics are discussed: